Indonesia–Russia relations: Soviet era

 The Soviet Union established diplomatic relations with Indonesia in 1950 and is one of the first countries to recognize Indonesia's sovereignty and independence from the Dutch after the end of World War II, alongside Egypt and other Arab states.

 Early in the Cold War, both countries had close relations, with Indonesian president Sukarno visiting Moscow and Soviet leader Nikita Khrushchev visiting Jakarta.
 The first military deal between Indonesia and the Soviet Union happened in 1958, with the import of Soviet GAZ-69 trucks.
 In 1960, General Abdul Haris Nasution visited Moscow to negotiate an arms deal with the USSR.
-It turned out to be a $2.5 billion deal, involving the purchase of Mil Mi-4, Mil Mi-6 helicopters and MiG-15, MiG-17, MiG-19, Mig-21, Ilyushin Il-28, Tupolev Tu-16 planes, and Whiskey-class submarines, Komar-class missile boats and one Sverdlov-class cruiser, AS-1 Kennel anti-ship missiles and Antonov An-12 and Ilyushin Il-14 transport planes.
-Soviet Armed Forces assisted Indonesia in Operation Trikora to recapture Netherlands New Guinea in 1961–62.
+It turned out to be a $2.5 billion deal, involving the purchase of Mil Mi-4, Mil Mi-6 helicopters and MiG-15, MiG-17, MiG-19, MiG-21, Ilyushin Il-28, Tupolev Tu-16s including the KSR-1 variants armed with AS-1 Kennel anti-ship missiles, Antonov An-12 and Ilyushin Il-14 transport planes., and Whiskey-class submarines, Komar-class missile boats and one Sverdlov-class cruiser.
+This constituted the Soviet assistance to Indonesia for the recapture of Netherlands New Guinea in 1961–62, known as Operation Trikora.

-The Soviet Union helped Indonesia build the Friendship Hospital (id) and the Gelora Bung Karno Stadium, as well as transport and industrial infrastructure facilities that are in operation to this day.
+The Soviet Union helped Indonesia build the Friendship Hospital {id} and the Gelora Bung Karno Stadium, as well as transport and industrial infrastructure facilities that are in operation to this day.
 Great strides were made in military-technical cooperation.

 When Sukarno was ousted by General Suharto, relations between the two states deteriorated, likely due to Indonesia's anti-communist policy under Suharto following the controversial communist coup attempt and the subsequent mass murder of thousands of alleged leftists.
 However, unlike relations with China during the Suharto regime, diplomatic relations were not suspended as the Soviet Union had no known involvement in the coup attempt.
 During this time, Indonesia was one of many countries that boycotted the 1980 Summer Olympics held in Moscow.

 President Suharto visited the Soviet Union for the first time in 1989, coinciding with events leading to the fall of communism in Europe.

-The USSR under Mikhail Gorbachev began to develop closer ties with Indonesia alongside other Southeast Asian countries, and relations continued to improve since the formation of the modern-day Russian Federation.